-7.5.1 General
+7.6.1 General

 - a.
-Except as specified in this Plan, applications for development shall adhere to the lighting standards in Montclair Ordinance Section 281-8.3. - b.
-All parking areas and walkways thereto and appurtenant passageways, building entrances, loading areas and driveways shall be adequately illuminated during the hours of operation which occur after sunset. - c.
+All parking areas and walkways thereto and appurtenant passageways, building entrances, loading areas and driveways shall be adequately illuminated during the hours of operation which occur after sunset. - b.
 As part of the required lighting plan, applicants shall be required to submit a master inventory that accounts for all exterior lighting fixtures within the Plan Area.
-This shall include fixture types, counts, locations, mounting methods, heights, light source types and the light intensity in footcandles. - d.
-Any adjacent residential zone or use shall be shielded from the glare of illumination from site lighting and automobile headlights. - e.
-Full cut-off light fixtures for all exterior light sources and fully shielded light sources for interior, non-climate controlled spaces such as parking structures, shall be used wherever new fixtures are installed. - f.
+This shall include fixture types, counts, locations, mounting methods, heights, light source types and the light intensity in footcandles. - c.
+Any adjacent residential zone or use shall be shielded from the glare of illumination from site lighting and automobile headlights. - d.
+Full cut-off light fixtures for all exterior light sources and fully shielded light sources for interior, non-climate controlled spaces such as parking structures, shall be used wherever new fixtures are installed. - e.
 Automatic control systems should be considered to eliminate excessive light during nonactive hours of site operation.
-This applies to the MOB site and other campus parking areas that may be closed during typical evening hours of operation (i.e. valet areas, etc.). - g.
+This applies to the MOB site and other campus parking areas that may be closed during typical evening hours of operation (i.e. valet areas, etc.). - f.
 New freestanding lights within parking lots shall be protected to avoid being damaged by vehicles.
 New freestanding lights at the perimeter of parking lots shall be aligned with the parking stall striping and located a minimum of 2 1/2 feet to the edge of curb.
-The exposed concrete light foundation shall not exceed two inches above grade or six inches above grade if located within a lawn area. - h.
-Decorative and architectural lighting is an appropriate use. - i.
+The exposed concrete light foundation shall not exceed two inches above grade or six inches above grade if located within a lawn area. - g.
+Decorative and architectural lighting is an appropriate use. - h.
 All lighting should take advantage of highly focused, lower lumen LED fixtures utilizing timers in order to avoid dusk to dawn use and to maximize energy efficiency.

-7.5.2 Height of fixtures
+7.6.2 Height of fixtures